simoboldrini/dante-astro-theme/src/content/projects/impact-nature.md

   - name: "Paper"
     url: "https://www.ecb.europa.eu/pub/pdf/scpops/ecb.op335~79fbc42228.it.pdf?e0811f3c6688da05df37d40aa78a84b9"
     icon: "fa-solid:file-pdf"

+chart:
+  image: "/public/impact_fig.png"  # Path to a static chart image
+  caption: "Total biodiversity footprint of NFCs in euro area countries and sectors"
 ---

 Biodiversity – the variety of life on Earth – is essential for sustaining the healthy